COS5019-B-2023-4-Team-3/WMS/README.md

 <h2>Running WMS with Docker Compose</h2>
 <p>
 <strong>Note:</strong>
-The following is implemented through linux CLI.
+The following is implemented through linux Terminal.
 Your directory/file paths may be different.

-<strong>Note:</strong> If you are using Windows CLI or desktop the steps and
-commands may be different!</p>

 Clone the WMS repository: